PeterRutkowski/dav_homework7/README.md

 Task: Using Simple Time Series Forecasting Methods (for a complete list see below).
 Make forecasting for 2 selected countries using 3 (out of 12) forecasting methods.
-Apart from the main trend, you should also include uncertainty of the forecasting (e.g. by adding 95% confidence interval).

 Expected result: 6 plots (2 countries * 3 methods) e.g.
 bra_ar.png, bra_ma.png, bra_arma.png